jpbempel/jpbempel.github.io/_posts/when-escape-analysis-fails-you.md

 We don't have the allocation, but still generated code is very convoluted.

 ### rawVarArgsObjectHash
-With the method `rawVarArgsObjectHash` we keep the varargs array but we don't iterate on it but unrolling manually the loop with distinct calls.
+With the method `rawVarArgsObjectHash` we keep the varargs array but we don't iterate on it, unrolling manually the loop with distinct calls.

 Inlining decision:
 ```